reinanan/reinanan/README.md

 # Rens INFO <𝟑 .ᐟ
-tipsare appreciated since im new to this okay wow
+tips are appreciated since im new to this okay wow
  ### i know im social and stuff but ummmm try not to form big groups around me thanks wow okay im serious
 ## hellooo im ren this is stuff about me ok thanks